michielvha/edgectl/readme.md

 - [x] Create version command using cobra and the variable is dynamically set at build time, in pipeline this is integrated with GitVersion.

 ### Logging
-- [ ] WIP: Change to a logging library to support log levels and better logging.
-Support an `--verbose` flag to enable debug logging. using zerolog.
+-  Changed to a logging library (zerolog) and wrote log.go pkg to support log levels and better logging.
+Supporting a `--verbose` flag to enable debug logging. **We'll only use `logger.debug` for debug logging everything else will be stdout on cli.**
-- [ ] Integrate viper for environment variables and config file support
+- Integrated viper for environment variables and config file support
-- [ ] use viper for global flags.
+- using viper for global flags.
   - [ ] Add support for `--dry-run` to all commands

 ### managed rke2